 Perhaps, you have seen a lot of people learn other languages or you have read several articles that enjoin you to learn another language and you wonder why learning another language is so important.
-Or maybe, you ask questions like; ‘What do I stand to gain from learning Mandarin Chinese?’, ‘What value will the foreign language add to my life?’, ‘Does it help my thinking or is it really only about communication?’
+Or maybe, you ask questions like; ‘What do I stand to gain from learning Mandarin Chinese?’, ‘What value will the foreign language add to my life?’, ‘Does it help my thinking or is it really only about communication?’ ,‘What are smart ways to learn Chinese vocabulary?’
 The following will tell you more about the benefits of learning another language.

 A new language introduces you the opportunity to get to know a new culture, make friends with more people.

 When you learn another language, you will gain insights into a different culture which will allow you to be more flexible and appreciative of other ways of doing and looking at things.
 Of course, you can still learn about other cultures, but language learning really allows for a more immersive experience because most cultural traditions are tied to their language.
 Also, another phenomenal benefit of learning a new language is that you will be able to make friends with more people, especially if you learn in a group setting.

 A new language means many more opportunities for your future development.

 With today’s universal unemployment problems, a multilingual ability is definitely a competitive edge over other monolingual competitors.
 If your C.V. accolades include fluency in a second language, your chances of employment are much greater than for those who speak only one language as many multinational companies now thrill to add qualified bilingual speakers to their team.
 In addition, when choosing where to study, you have more choices than bilinguals.
 You can travel abroad to study when you know their language and you’ll even feel more comfortable and have an easier time navigating public transportation, ordering dinner and meeting new people along the way as you travel since you already know the native language.

 Learning a new language actually makes you smarter